climatesultan/meta-image-tool/README.md

 Removed

-Important: EXIF metadata describes what the file claims about the image.
+Important: EXIF metadata describes what a file claims about an image.
 Writing a device/model value does not make the image genuinely captured by that device.

+🍎 iPhone & Safari support

+The tool is designed to work with images from modern iPhone workflows and Safari.

+For JPEG images, the application reads the EXIF orientation and physically corrects the image before writing Orientation = 1.

+The conversion uses a Blob-based JPEG workflow rather than relying on a large Base64 data URL for downloading.
+This provides a more reliable download path in Safari.

+HEIC/HEIF files are accepted when the browser can decode them natively.
+Browser support for HEIC/HEIF decoding can vary by device and browser.

-Privacy
+🔐 Privacy

 Everything happens locally in the browser.

-The image is not sent to a backend by this project.
+The image is not uploaded to a backend by this project.
 The conversion uses browser APIs such as:

 FileReader

+Blob

 Canvas